Regina Hing Yue Tsang

-Regina Hing Yue Tsang (曾庆瑜) is a Chinese actress and singer from Hong Kong.
+Regina Hing Yue Tsang (曾庆瑜) is a Chinese actress, singer and beauty pageant titleholder.
 Tsang is the 1978 Miss Hong Kong 2nd runner up.
 Tsang is known for Sword Stained with Royal Blood, the 1985 Wuxia TV series that was broadcast on TVB.

 Career

 In 1978, Tsang competed in Miss Hong Kong Pageant and won as 2nd runner up.
 Tsang was defeated by Winnie Chan.
 It is tradition for the 2nd place winner to proceed to participate at the Miss International pageant.
 On November 10, 1978, Tsang represented Hong Kong in the Miss International 1978 pageant that was held at the Mielparque in Tokyo, Japan, but she was not placed.
 Tsang was defeated by Katherine Ruth of United States.

 In 1980, Tsang started her acting career.

 In 1985, Tsang is Wan Yee (or Wen Yee, 溫儀) in Sword Stained with Royal Blood, the 1985 Wuxia TV series (TVB) adapted from Louis Cha's novel Sword Stained with Royal Blood.
 Tsang's character is the daughter of Wen Fangshan.